| Machine | Any Chunky |

-| Size | To fit average 6 cupper teapot |
+Size To fit average 6 cupper teapot

-| Gauge | Not a concern.
-If you are using totally different yarn - quickly knit 48 rows in pattern - take off machine and check it against your teapot, then adjust |
+Note If you are using totally different yarn - quickly knit 48 rows in pattern - take off machine and check it against your teapot, then adjust

-Before starting to knit, cut 2 lengths of Newry (2 strands) or 4 ply, at least a metre long, to be used later for openings.
+Before starting to knit, cut 2 lengths of 2/16 (2 strands) or 4 ply, at least a metre long, to be used later for openings.
 Put to one side.
 Top of teacosy will be at left when on the machine, bottom at right.
 Purl side will be the right side.

-CAR Cast on 20-0-20 sts at tension 0.2 with Newry and knit 6 rows
+CAR Cast on 20-0-20 sts at tension 0.2 (I usually do a latch tool cast on) with 4 ply or two strands of 2/16 and knit 6 rows

 HANDLE OPENING

-18 stripes in thick yarn, 18 in thin yarn.
+You should have 18 stripes in thick yarn, 18 in thin yarn.

 Pick up sts from Row 1 and place on needles.
 Knit 1 row and latch off.
 Holding stripes horizontally - tug both ends of each individual thick stripe to accentuate the ridges.